Vacuum interrupter: Contacts

-In circuit breakers, vacuum-interrupter contact materials are primarily a 50-50 copper-chromium alloy.
-They may be made by welding a copper–chrome alloy sheet on the upper and lower contact surfaces over a contact seat made of oxygen-free copper.
+In circuit-breakers, vacuum interrupter contact materials are primarily a 50-50 copper-chromium alloy.
+They may be made by welding a copper–chromium alloy sheet on the upper and lower contact surfaces over a contact seat made of oxygen-free copper.
 Other materials, such as silver, tungsten and tungsten compounds, are used in other interrupter designs.
-The vacuum interrupter's contact structure has a great influence on its breaking capacity, electrical durability and level of current chopping.
+The vacuum interrupter's contact materials has a great influence on its breaking capacity, electrical durability and level of current chopping.

+The contact structure, or design, of a vacuum interrupter also affects the breaking capacity and the breakdown voltage curve during operation.
+The main contact structures are radial magnetic field (RMF) also named transverse magnetic field (TMF), axial magnetic field (AMF) and contact discs (or butt shaped), with the slotted AMF discs deburred at the end.

 Bellows

 The vacuum interrupter bellows allows the moving contact to be operated from outside the interrupter enclosure, and must maintain a long-term high vacuum over the expected operating life of the interrupter.
 The bellows is made of stainless steel with a thickness of 0.1 to 0.2 mm.
 Its fatigue life is affected by heat conducted from the arc.

 To enable them to meet the requirements for high endurance in real practice, the bellows are regularly subjected to an endurance test every three months.
 The test is carried out in a fully automatic test cabin with the travels adjusted to the respective type.

 Bellows lifetime are over 30,000 CO operation cycles.